JohnnyJayJay/lick_wikipedia_bot/README.md

-## TMNT Wikipedia Bot
+## The Lick Wikipedia Bot

-Every 60 minutes this Python script posts to https://twitter.com/wiki_tmnt and https://botsin.space/@tmnt
+Every 60 minutes this Python script posts to *TODO* The majority of the original functionality implemented by @catleball for TMNT Wikipedia bot @wiki_tmnt - I've just changed the meter searching and the image macroing.

 ### Why

 For fun!
-Inspired by https://xkcd.com/1412/
+Inspired by https://twitter.com/insanerainmusic/status/1186288069986734080, and original setup (TMNT Wikipedia bot) inspired by https://xkcd.com/1412/

 ### How

 When it runs, it:
 - Pulls 10 random Wikipedia article titles
-- Checks if they are in trochaic tetrameter
+- Checks if they are in a suitable prosody/meter to match The Lick (or a variant of it)
   - If not, pull 10 more articles ad infinitum until a match is found
-- Create a faux-TMNT logo containing the wiki title
+- Create an image containing The Lick phrase and the found lyrics underneath
-  - I'm using the logic at http://glench.com/tmnt to do this
-- Post the title and generated logo to @wiki_tmnt on Twitter
+- Post the title and generated logo to *TODO*

 ### Environment